raspberrypi/style-guide/style-guide.md

 *   smart card
 *   smartphone
 *   SMS – short message service
-*   snail mail
+*   snail mail – just no. Use *the post* or similar.
 *   SoC – system on a chip
 *   social media – treat as *media*
 *   social network (noun), social-network (adjective)
 *   social networking (noun), social-networking (adjective)
 *   SODIMM (no hyphen)
-*   software – collective noun; when singular, never write 'a software', always write 'a piece of software' (preferred) or 'a software program'
+*   software – collective noun; when singular, never write 'a software' (seriously, we've seen news outlets who should know better use this); always write 'a piece of software' (preferred) or 'a software program'
 *   sound bite
 *   soundcheck
 *   soundstage